Related Topics

 7. Plain Greek yogurt

 When it comes to protein, Greek yogurt delivers.
 Just one cup has 17 grams of protein as well as 20% of the daily recommended intake of calcium.
-Why else is Greek yogurt considered one of the best superfoods for seniors?
+Why else is Greek yogurt considered one of the best superfoods?
 It contains probiotics, which help us maintain gut health.
 Probiotics have been shown to aid in digestion, boost immune function, and even prevent infection.

 Plain, unsweetened Greek yogurt is highly versatile.
 It can be topped with granola and berries or even be substituted for sour cream in certain recipes.
 Look for yogurt made with whole milk or reduced-fat milk with no added sugar.